-Smoking increases the risk of developing renal cell carcinoma (RCC).
+Smoking increases the risk of developing renal cell carcinoma (RCC), the most common type of kidney cancer.
 The increased risk seems to be related to how much you smoke.
 The risk drops if you stop smoking, but it takes many years to get to the risk level of someone who never smoked.

 People who are very overweight have a higher risk of developing RCC.
 Obesity may cause changes in certain hormones that can lead to RCC.

-Many studies have suggested that workplace exposure to certain substances increases the risk for RCC.
-Some of these substances are cadmium (a type of metal), some herbicides, and organic solvents, particularly trichloroethylene.
+Many studies have suggested that workplace exposure to certain substances, such as trichloroethylene, increases the risk for RCC.

-Some people inherit a tendency to develop certain types of cancer.
-The DNA in each of your cells that you inherit from your parents may have certain changes that give you this tendency.
-Some rare inherited conditions can cause kidney cancer.
-It is important that people who have hereditary causes of RCC see their doctors often, particularly if they have already been diagnosed with RCC.
-Some doctors recommend regular imaging tests (such as CT scans) to look for new kidney tumors in these people.
+Some rare inherited conditions can increase a person's risk of kidney cancer.
+It is important that people who have hereditary conditions linked to RCC see their doctors often, especially if they have already been diagnosed with RCC.
+Some doctors might recommend regular imaging tests (such as CT scans) to look for new kidney tumors in these people.

-People who have the conditions listed here have a much higher risk for getting kidney cancer, although they account for only a small portion of cases overall.
+Most of the conditions listed here result in a much higher risk for getting kidney cancer, although they account for only a small portion of kidney cancers overall.